All comparisonsCalendar Tools

 Outlook Calendar

-Motion fails first because automation logic adds complexity beyond event viewing.
+Motion fails first because it breaks when automation logic breaks when complexity piles up beyond event viewing.

 Verdict